jenahparman/fall23-cs625/HW2-report.md

 <img src="HW2-screenshots/screenshot60.png" width="1000" alt="kit to cat">
 </p>

-Then, I did for "puppy", "puppy dog", etc., and changed those to "Dog".
+Then, I did for "puppy", "puppy dog", etc. and changed those to "Dog".

 After narrowing the unique values down to 40, I used *Cluster* again.